Comment on page

 - RO-0: There are no specific roles helping InnerSource adoption.
 Only common development roles are present: developer, analyst, tester, etc.

 - RO-1: Occasionally some individuals and teams contribute to other projects.
 These are technical contributions, where the user/contributor role is seen.
 For some teams, it can be identified at least one member being a technical reference, who explains the development process to other development team members.
 He/she could be a candidate for covering the trusted committer role.

-RO-2: An InnerSource Officer role is in charge of governance and support, including processes, etc. Identifies the education needs and ensures it is provided to the organization.
+- RO-2: An InnerSource Officer role is in charge of governance and support, including processes, etc. Identifies the education needs and ensures it is provided to the organization.
 Leads and mentors the organization in the engagement in IS projects.
 Is the first formal step in the way, defining the IS vision and roadmap.
-The organization has defined a trusted committer role, being a point of contact/reference not only for dev team members but also for external contributors.
+The organization has defined a trusted committer role, being a point of contact/reference not only for development team members but also for external contributors.
 There is a standard process describing how to contribute to the community, contributor role is present.
 Data Scientist role is in charge of managing the traces of activity left by the InnerSource initiative, needed to measure the IS evolution.
 Trusted committer role will evolve to a more technical profile, and a community manager will be in charge of "energizing" the community, being his main responsibility to attract and retain new developers/users (contributors/community members).